Happy Earth Overshoot Day!

 Tangent aside, let’s get back to the thing that you can directly control: your lifestyle.
 The test you took a few minutes ago will highlight your pitfalls.
 Maybe you eat red meat every day and for that reason require an exceptionally large amount of land to supply the needs of the livestock you put on your dinner plate.
 Or maybe you have a lengthy commute to work and have a high carbon footprint as a result.

 But it's not all bad news.
 From your bad habits, you can learn what corrective action(s) you need to take to reduce your ecological footprint.
 Together, we can make an effort to #MoveTheDate.
-If we continue to follow the status quo, Earth Overshoot Day will come even earlier next year.
+If we don’t, Earth Overshoot Day will come even earlier next year.